selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part1-setup.markdown

 In order to connect our dashboard with a real backend system, we'll use [Selfbits](https://selfbits.io).
 It's a great alternative to other backend service like firebase because unlike firebase, we can actually connect **our own database** to it.

-TODO: It's totally free for NEED_FEEDBACK and we can set it up within 5min.
+It's totally free and we can set it up within 5min.

 #### 4.1 Signup for a free account
 Go to [Selfbits](https://admin.selfbits.io/reg.html) and signup for a new account.